pennersr/django-allauth/docs/faq.rst

   one piece of the puzzle and for example a stack trace indicates another module crashing, please try to come up stripped version of the issue where it is clear that ``allauth`` is the one that is misbehaving.

+- **Social login trouble:** There are many reasons why the social login for a provider is not working for you.
+Common causes are errors in setting up the credential for the OAuth app and/or having setup invalid callback URLs.
+Filing issues stating that things are not working for you is not very helpful.
+It is simply not feasible to debug your specific setup.
+If you really do think that there is an issue in ``allauth``, please do the initial debugging and analysis yourself, and, provide detailed information in the issue.
+If the issue does not point to any concrete issue in ``allauth``, it is likely to get closed.